A user guide for Singularity: Normal form

 \subsection{Options}

 \begin{itemize} \item \(k;\) specifies the degree \(k\) so that computations are performed modulo degree \(k+1\).
 When the input degree \(k\) is too small for the input singular germ \(g\), the computation is not reliable.
-Thus, an error warning note is returned to inform the user of the situation along with cognitive suggestions to circumvent the problem. \item \verb"Fractional", \verb"Formal", \verb"SmoothGerms"; \verb"Polynomial"; the command uses either the rings of fractional germs, formal power series or ring of smooth germs.
+Thus, an error warning note is returned to inform the user of the situation along with cognitive suggestions to circumvent the problem. \item \verb"'SingularPoint'='[a,b]'"; this option enables the possibility of using a base point different from zero values for both the state variable and the distinguished parameter. \item \verb"Fractional", \verb"Formal", \verb"SmoothGerms"; \verb"Polynomial"; the command uses either the rings of fractional germs, formal power series or ring of smooth germs.
 When it is necessary, warning/cognitive suggestions are given accordingly. \item \verb"list"; this generates a list of possible normal forms for the germ \(g\).
 Different normal forms may only occur due to possible alternative eliminations in intermediate order terms. \end{itemize} \begin{example}

 \verb"Normalform"(\(x^3-\sin(\lambda), [x, \lambda]\), 10, \verb"SmoothGerms") generates \bes x^3-\lambda. \ees while \verb"Normalform"(\(1-\frac{1}{1+x^4-\lambda^2}, [x, \lambda]\), 10, \verb"Formal") gives rise to \bas x^4-\lambda^2. \eas Using \verb"Normalform"(\(x^5+x^3\lambda+\sin(\lambda^2), [x, \lambda]\), 10, \verb"Polynomial") gives the following suggestion and warning note.